Projects

 The BID have been very active in working with landlords based in the Linen Quarter to implement street art interventions across the District.
 Murals have been recognised as an effective tool in place-making strategies by adding visual interest to the urban environment and by discouraging graffiti.

-Over the past two years the BID have (co)funded murals at six locations across the Linen Quarter.
+Over the past two years the BID have (co)funded murals at eleven locations across the Linen Quarter.

 Shaping Ideas